adolfomarver/ipcaster/README.md

 [![Build Status](https://dev.azure.com/adolfomarver/Pegasus/_apis/build/status/adolfomarver.ipcaster?branchName=master)](https://dev.azure.com/adolfomarver/Pegasus/_build/latest?definitionId=2&branchName=master)

 # IPCaster
-> MPEG Transport Stream over IP Sender
+> Video Server Microservice

-IPCaster is an open source application capable of simultaneously sending one or more MPEG-TS (ITU-T H.222) files through an IP network to a remote endpoint.
+IPCaster is an application capable of simultaneously sending one or more MPEG-TS (ITU-T H.222) files through an IP network to a remote endpoint.
 The sending real-time bitrate of the stream will match the bitrate of the file so it can be received, decoded and rendered in real-time at the remote endpoint

 The IP encapsulation is based on the SMPTE2022-2 standard.

+IPCaster can be run as an standalone service controlled through its REST API, or can be also executed as a video sender command line application.

 ### About MPEG-TS (ISO/IEC 13818-1 or ITU-T Recommendation H.222.0)